The-Microservice-Dungeon/decisionlog/_decisions/event-structure.md

 ```

 ## Reasons for the resolution
-The various solutions from Rewe Digital or Cloud Event are already close to each other.
-Cloud Event, especially the extended specifics for Kafka or Json require a lot of information not needed for the Microservice Dungeon system landscape.
-To reduce to the relevant information, the event schema inspired by Rewe-Digital (FAE presentation from WS2019) was used and only extended by the TranactionsID.
+The various solutions from Rewe Digital or Cloud Event are already close.
+Cloud Event, especially the extended specifics for Kafka or Json require a lot of information that is not needed for the Microservice Dungeon system landscape.
+Therefore, in terms of the data to be transmitted, the Rewe-Digital schema was followed.

+However, the schema was adapted to the project.
+All metadata was moved to the event header.
+This makes it easy for the player services to search all events for their own `TransactionsId`s later on.